 By the end of this piece, you’ll know how to set up a fly rod for a variety of fishing situations.
 Whether you’re after trout in the Rocky Mountains or bass in the Midwest, you’ll be set to catch fish with this guide.

 Fly fishing is, if nothing else, an intimidating sport.
 From the vast array of fly rods, rod and reel combos, fly lines, knots, and various accouterments, knowing where to start seems almost impossible.

 That’s what this article is for.

 First off, know that a fly rod is completely different than any of your spin or baitcasting rods.
 That might seem like a simplistic thing to say, but it’s true.
 Conventional fishing gear uses a stiff rod and the weight of a lure to hurl line towards a fish.

 Fly fishing is the exact opposite.
-A long, flexible rod pushes fly line back and forth in the air, and it’s the mass of the fly line that pushes line, leader, tippet, and fly forward towards a waiting fish.
+A long, flexible rod pushes the fly line back and forth in the air, and it’s the mass of the fly line that pushes the line, leader, tippet and fly forward towards a waiting fish.